 Cezanne worked on Pierrot and Harlequin for 2 years!
-A son and friend of a son posed for him.
+His son and friend of the son posed for him.
 No one else would agree to hundreds of grueling sessions.

 Notice how Pierrot’s costume is carefully drawn.
 It only seems white from some distance.
-Nearby, you will see that the folds are written in green and blue.
+Nearby, you will see that the folds of clothes are created using green and blue colors.

 The composition of the painting is also unusual.
 Pierrot pokes at Harlequin’s back with his fist.
-Apparently, after hearing another causticity from the arrogant Harlequin, the sensitive but cowardly Pierrot did not dare to show his fist in response to the offender’s face.
+He heard another taunt from the arrogant Harlequin.
+And the sensitive but cowardly Pierrot did not dare to show his fist in response to the offender’s face.

 The artist changed the pose of Harlequin more than once.
 As a result, his leg was at the very edge of the canvas.
 Cezanne even bent it so that the foot fit.

-Paul Gauguin was always burdened by prim Europe.
+Gauguin did not particularly like Puritan Europe.
 Half Peruvian on the maternal side, he lived up to seven years among the exotic nature of South America.